NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v3.1.md

 $ sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

-With the following command you can install a pod-network add-on to the control plane node.
+With the following command, you can install a pod-network add-on to the control plane node.
 Calico is the pod-network add-on here:

 ```
 $ kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
 ```

-You can run below commands to ensure all pods are up and running:
+You can execute the below commands to ensure all pods are up and running:

 ```
 $ kubectl get pods --all-namespaces